 In the wet season, the herds and the families remain in the villages.
 Villages are made up of extended families who form a compound.
 Their homes are made of flexible poles and a center post supporting a thatched roof.
 Around every compound is a thorn fence.
 Each of the Liptako bands, whether nomadic or settled, is governed by an elder.
 The elder answers to a village chief who lives in the center plaza of the village.

 The herds are a very important asset to the Liptako.
 Milk from the cattle and goats provides the main portion of their diet.
 Butter is made and also sold at the markets.
 Meat is only eaten at important festivals or ceremonies.
 The Liptako raise both long-horned and short-horned cattle.
-Two types of sheep are also bred: one with hair and one with wool.
+Two types of sheep are also raised: one with hair and one with wool.
 The wool sheep are important for trade, and indicate the economic status of their owners.

 Values such as valor, bravery, and strength are important to the Fulani.
 This is shown in one interesting Liptako custom known as sharo.
 This custom tests a young man's adulthood.
 If two young men desire to marry the same woman, they must beat each other with canes until the less persistent suitor is eliminated.